 5 Common Bitcoin Myths Debunked

 - Bitcoins enables criminal activity.
 Criminal transactions are done on darknet markets, such as the infamous Silk Road (which was seized and taken offline years ago).
 These darknet markets, mostly used to trade soft drugs like marijuana, somewhat tarnished Bitcoin’s reputation in the early days, mostly due to a lot of negative media coverage.
-While it’s true that some people take advantage of the anonymous nature of BitCoins to sponsor criminal acts, but the truth is that criminals also use all other forms of money, from cash to bank transfers, to achieve the same ends.
-The fact that a certain form of payment is used in the context of illegal activity doesn’t mean that the currency is criminal in nature, otherwise we’d have to declare all national currencies as criminal vehicles too.
+While it’s true that some people take advantage of the pseudonymous nature of Bitcoin for illicit purposes, _ the greater truth is that criminals also use all other forms of money, from cash to bank transfers, to achieve the same ends.
+The fact that a certain form of payment is used in the context of illegal activity doesn’t mean that the currency itself is criminal in nature, otherwise we’d have to declare all national currencies as criminal vehicles too.
 A study by Ellptic reported that less than 1% of Bitcoin transactions are of illicit origin.

-- Bitcoins can’t be used.
-This misconception stems out of the fact the after all Bitcoin is relatively new and can’t be used in a widespread manner across the web as a payment method.
+- Bitcoins can’t be used as money.
+This misconception stems out of the fact the after all Bitcoin is relatively new and can’t be used in a widespread manner across the world as a payment method.
 But the truth is that every day you can find more and more marketplaces online and offline in which you can use BitCoins.
 A great example of how you can use BitCoins in your day-to-day life can be seen in Forbes’ Kashmir Hill’s article series “Living on Bitcoin for a Week,” first published in mid-2013.
 By now, the situation is vastly improved, with major corporations from Microsoft to Tesla accepting Bitcoin and Bitcoin debit cards allowing it to be spend anywhere with a card machine.

-We at CoinMama are aware of the need for an online marketplace that allows consumers to buy products with Bitcoins, that is why we have recently launched BitPapa, an innovative and exciting new marketplace where you can purchase a variety of products with Bitcoins.

-It’s important to remember that since Bitcoin is such a hot topic these days it is expected that new myths and misinformation will continue to appear on the subject.
-Skeptics and critics will continue to dismiss the value of Bitcoins and continue making new claims, often because it’s in their financial interest to convince of the superiority of their favored altcoin or monetary platform.
+It’s important to remember that since Bitcoin is such a hot topic these days, it’s expected that myths and misinformation will continue to appear on the subject.
+Skeptics, rivals and critics will continue to dismiss the value of Bitcoin and continue making new claims, often because it’s in their financial interest to convince of the superiority of their favored altcoin or monetary platform.
 It’s important to be aware of that and not accept every claim made at face value, even if it’s from an authoritative person or group, but rather double check the information you are given.